rummsf/face_press/README.md

 - View multiple authors of a single book.
 - Home page with dynamic rendering of most recent publications.
 - Add PayPal links for purchases.
+- Clean writer names, to remove comma and to appear "forename surname"